akshaya-rane/tw-timelog-report/README.md

 - Go to your [Teamwork](https://teamwork.com/)  account.
 - Create collaborator a user / you can use any existing standard/collaborator user type.
 - Give access to existing projects.
-- Provide permission to Give automatic access to all future projects.
+- Provide permission to Give automatic access to [all future projects](https://support.teamwork.com/projects/project-people/giving-automatic-access-to-all-future-projects#).
-- Login to the corresponding user account.
-- Go to Edit account --> API & Mobiles --> Enable Token
-- This will provide a Token key for this account.
+- You can locate API key for this account by following [this](https://support.teamwork.com/projects/using-teamwork/locating-your-api-key) tutorial.
 Please note down the API key.

 ### Float account - API key